FontysDeeltijdICT/notification_desing_pattern_research/README.md

 ## Conclusion

-Pub sub seems to be the more modern approach due to it's better handeling of multithreaded applications.
+Pub sub seems to be the more modern approach due to the following benefits:
+- More loosely coupled
+- More efficent in bigger applications
+- Also applicable in a microservice environment.